mitchtreece/Spider/README.md

 ## The Basics

 Spider can be used in many different ways.
-Most times, a shared (one-off) approach is all you need.
+Most times, the shared Spider instance is all you need.

 ```swift
 Spider.web.get("https://path/to/endpoint").data { response in